How Many Participants Do You Need for a User Test?

 The number of participants in a user test depends on the goals and the type of study:

-UXPrime – An Innovative Solution for Optimizing User Experience
+UXPrime — An Innovative, Cost-Effective Solution for Optimizing the User Experience

-UXPrime – An Innovative Solution for Optimizing User Experience
+UXPrime — An Innovative, Cost-Effective Solution for Optimising the User Experience

 User Testing — Flash

-Based on usability testing principles and inspired by design-sprint methodology, the “Flash” user test is designed to quickly identify and effectively analyze the main usability issues in a specific section of your in-design digital interface.
+Based on usability testing principles and inspired by design-sprint methodology, the User Testing — Flash is designed to quickly identify and effectively analyse the main usability issues in a specific section of your in-design digital interface.

 Learn more